 UNESCO’s cultural program is dominated by the implementation of several inter-governmental conventions where heritage, culture and sustainable development are important themes.

 UNESCO also runs programs to strengthen museums, language and creativity as well as developing methods to protect cultural heritage in disasters and armed conflicts.
 UNESCO publishes books, reports and journals in the field of culture, such as the World Heritage Review.

 Free speech and the right to information are key elements in the construction of modern knowledge societies.
 Therefore they are the overall objectives for UNESCO’s work in communication and information.

 Sweden shares UNESCO’s vision of building knowledge societies based on freedom of expression and access to knowledge and information for all.
 This includes also the safety of journalists.

 ”Can I apply for an internship?”

-We usually offer one to two internships per semester (starting in January and September respectively).
-The Swedish National Commission for UNESCO works mainly in Sweden and interns need to be fluent in Swedish.
+We offer one or two internships per semester (starting in January and September) for students at Swedish institutes of higher learning.
+Interns need to be fluent in Swedish.
 Find more information here.

 Those who want to apply for an intership at the UNESCO secretariat in Paris, or at UNESCO field offices, can find information on UNESCO’s website.